Oakland County Change of Domicile Lawyer

 In assessing the evidence produced relative to the above statutory domicile factors, the family court’s primary focus is on the child, not the parents.
 Once this assessment is complete, then the family court must further determine whether the proposed move is in the minor child’s best interests.
 The court must examine each of the 11 “best interest” factors for this assessment.
 These factors are discussed in detail in this web site’s child custody link.

-In our law practice, we have litigated many change of domicile motions: both on behalf of the relocating parent and for the non-relocating parent.
+In our law practice, our Oakland County change of domicile lawyers have litigated many change of domicile motions: both on behalf of the relocating parent and for the non-relocating parent.
 In most cases, a negotiated compromise is impossible and the proceeding becomes an “all-or-nothing” trial or evidentiary hearing.

-If you face such an important step in your divorce or custody case, contact our firm to schedule a free consultation so that you can explore your options.
+If you face such an important step in your divorce or custody case, contact the skilled change of domicile lawyers at Clarkston Legal to schedule a free consultation so that you can explore your options.
 It is always best to do this early in the proceeding so that you can be proactive rather than reactive.